Home

 Insightful Monitor on Psychology article written by Christopher Munsey addressing the high demand for military psychologists along with the opportunities and unique career challenges that this demand brings.
 You can read the article in full by Clicking Here

-History of Military Psychology
+History of Military Psych

 Very interesting website constructed by Kirsten Michels from The University of Georgia.
 The site provides a brief history of clinical psychology and its applications to the armed forces.

 It also documents the role of psychologists in the first and second world Wars and intelligence testing in the United States military.
-You can visit the history of military psychology website by Clicking Here
+You can visit the history of military-psychology website by Clicking Here

-Society for Military Psychology
+Society for Military-Psychology

-• Military Psychology Research
+• Military Psych Research

-• Military Psychology Job Postings
+• Military Psych Job Postings

-• Military Psychology Links
+• Military Psych Links

-• Click Here to visit The Society for Military Psychology.
+• Click Here to visit The Society for Military-Psychology.

-Military Psychology: Clinical and Operational Applications by Carrie H. Kennedy & Eric A. Zillmer
+Military-Psychology: Clinical and Operational Applications by Carrie H. Kennedy & Eric A. Zillmer

 Book Description